patrikpel/sentiment-analysis/README.md

 #### Step 2.1: Wait for the AI to finish the learning process
 You can follow this from the API container's docker logs.
 It should take around 20 minutes.

-### Step 3: Access the web app
+### Step 3: Access the web app and try it!
 Open the web app on your browser.
-It should be located at http://localhost:5173
+It should be located at http://localhost:5173 \
+Write your text in the text box and hit "Send".
+You can also cancel your request, if you get second thoughts.
+If the API is unresponsive, the request has a timeout of 10 seconds.